Buy Prednisone (Prednisolone) online at lowes Price

 • Mood changes or mood swings

 There are also more severe side effects, which, although less common, require immediate medical attention.
 These include severe allergic reactions, irregular heartbeats, mood changes, blurry vision, and unusual weight gain.
-Always notify a healthcare professional if any unusual or severe symptoms arise while taking prednisolone.
+Always notify a healthcare professional if any unusual or severe symptoms arise while taking Prednisone.

 • Inform your doctor of all medications, vitamins, or supplements you're taking to avoid drug interactions.